For dog owners

 Indoor optionAda’s

 Beaumaris doesn’t get the press that inner-city suburbs do, but the locals aren’t complaining.
 The dog friendly guide scene here is solid, unpretentious, and growing.
 Gus Cellar and Rex’s are among the standouts, but they’re not the only ones worth your time.
-Beaumaris sits 18-41km from the CBD, and what it lacks in hype it makes up for in substance.
-One of Melbourne’s best examples of mid-century modern architecture.
+Beaumaris sits 18-41km from the CBD, and what it lacks in hype it makes up for in substance. a popular option in examples of mid-century modern architecture.

 1. Stella’s — 22 Johnston Road, Beaumaris VIC 3191